Rules of Professional Conduct

 Division of Fee

 A division of fee is a single billing to a client covering the fee of two or more lawyers who are not in the same firm.
 A division of fee facilitates association of more than one lawyer in a matter in which neither alone could serve the client as well, and most often is used when the fee is contingent and the division is between a referring lawyer and a trial specialist.
-Paragraph (e) permits the lawyers to divide a fee by agreement between the participating lawyers if all assume joint responsibility for the representation and the client agrees, in a writing signed by the client, to the arrangement.
-A lawyer should only refer a matter to a lawyer who the referring lawyer reasonably believes is competent to handle the matter.
-See ER 1.1.
+Paragraph (e) permits the lawyers to divide a fee by agreement between the participating lawyers if the division is in proportion to the services performed by each lawyer or all lawyer assume joint responsibility for the representation and the client agrees, in a writing signed by the client, to the arrangement.
+A lawyer should only refer a matter to a lawyer who the referring lawyer reasonably believes is competent to handle the matter and any division of responsibility among lawyers working jointly on a matter should be reasonable in light of the client's need that the entire representation be completely and diligently completed.
+See ERs 1.1, 1.3.
 If the referring lawyer knows that the lawyer to whom the matter was referred has engaged in a violation of these Rules, the referring lawyer should take appropriate steps to protect the interests of the client.
 Except as permitted by this Rule, referral fees are prohibited by ER 7.2(b).

 Paragraph (e) does not prohibit or regulate division of fees to be received in the future for work done when lawyers were previously associated in a law firm.